The PodKnowledge|← All Episodes

 Startup Myths Canva Disproves

-Start in a major tech hubINSTEAD →Perth, Australia produced a $42B company.
-The idea matters more than the zip code.
+Start in a major tech hubINSTEAD →A dorm room in Perth, Australia grew into a $42B company.
+The zip code was never the moat.

-100 investor rejections = bad ideaINSTEAD →100 investor rejections = investors are not your users.
-Melanie was right, they were wrong.
+100 investor rejections = bad ideaINSTEAD →Over 100 investors said no, then one said yes.
+Investors are not your users.

 𝕏︎ X / Twitterin LinkedIn📸 Instagram🔗 Copy link